dfeferman/app.medicstar/medicstar-app/README.md

 # MedicStar App

 A Shopify application that provides integration between Shopify stores and Microsoft Dynamics 365 Business Central (BC).
-The app handles product price & quantity update in Shopify from external file and order management to streamline business operations by ensuring data consistency between Shopify store and BC ERP system.
+The app handles product price & quantity update in Shopify from external file, updating tracking numbersin Shopify from external file and order management to streamline business operations by ensuring data consistency between Shopify store and BC ERP system.

 ## Features

 ### 1. Product Synchronization

 - **Price Updates**: Automatically sync product prices from external CSV files to the Shopify store.
-The time for the sync is configured using a `CRON_SCHEDULE` environment variable.
+The time for the sync is configured using a `PRODUCT_CRON_SCHEDULE` environment variable.
 For example:

   ```
   # Daily at midnight UTC (default)
-  CRON_SCHEDULE=0 0 * * *
+  PRODUCT_CRON_SCHEDULE=0 0 * * *

   # Daily at 2:00 AM UTC
-  #CRON_SCHEDULE=0 2 * * *
+  #PRODUCT_CRON_SCHEDULE=0 2 * * *

   # Daily at 1:30 AM UTC
-  #CRON_SCHEDULE=30 1 * * *
+  #PRODUCT_CRON_SCHEDULE=30 1 * * *

   # Daily at 6:00 PM UTC
-  #CRON_SCHEDULE=0 18 * * *
+  #PRODUCT_CRON_SCHEDULE=0 18 * * *
   ```
 - **Inventory Management**: Update stock levels based on external data sources
 - **Settings**: Interface for force sync in case of out of line sync, start/stop automatic sync, stop all pending tasks
+- **Status**: Monitor sync progress and view detailed logs

+### 2. Tracking Number Synchronization

+- **Tracking Updates**: Automatically sync tracking numbers from external CSV files to the Shopify store.
+The time for the sync is configured using a `TRACKING_CRON_SCHEDULE` environment variable
+- **Order Fulfillment**: Update tracking numbers and create fulfillments for Shopify orders
+- **Settings**: Interface for force sync in case of out of line sync, start/stop automatic sync, stop all pending tasks
-- **Real-time Status**: Monitor sync progress and view detailed logs
+- **Status**: Monitor sync progress and view detailed logs

-### 2. Order Management
+### 3. Order Management

 - **Order Transfer**: Automatically transfer Shopify orders to Business Central.
 Order name (example: OS 0001) is set as Externe Belegnr.
 - **Contact Management**: Create contact records in BC in case the contact with given email and provided phone number does not exist.